-While performing the duties of this job, the employee is regularly required to use hands to finger, handle, feel or operate objects, tools, or controls and reach with hands and arms.
-The employee frequently is required to stand.
-The employee is occasionally required to walk; talk and hear; sit; climb or balance; stoop, kneel, crouch, or crawl; and smell.
+While performing the duties of this job, the employee is frequently required to sit and talk and hear.
+The employee is occasionally required to stand; walk; use hands to finger, handle, or operate objects, controls, and/or tools listed above; reach with hands and arms; climb or balance; stoop, kneel, crouch, or crawl; and taste and/or smell.

-The employee frequently must lift and/or move up to 10 pounds and occasionally lift and/or move up to 100 pounds.
-Specific vision abilities required by this job include close vision, peripheral vision, depth perception, color perception; and the ability to adjust focus to distinguish colors of electrical tape and electric wiring, and to hear audible alarms, such as chemical and equipment failure alarms.Work Environment:
+The employee must occasionally lift and/or move more than 100 pounds.
+Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.Work Environment:

 While performing the duties of this job, the employee frequently works in outside weather conditions.
-The employee occasionally works near moving mechanical parts is and occasionally exposed to wet and/or humid conditions.
-The employee occasionally works in high, precarious places and is occasionally exposed to fumes or airborne particles, risk of electrical shock, and vibration.
-The employee is frequently exposed to toxic or caustic chemicals.
-Some tasks may be performed in cramped quarters, and in a variety of atmospheric conditions, weather extremes and temperatures.
-The noise level in the work environment is usually moderately loud.Knowledge, Skills and Abilities:
+The employee occasionally works near moving mechanical parts, in high precarious places, and with explosives and is occasionally exposed to wet and/or humid conditions, fumes or airborne particles, toxic or caustic chemicals, extreme cold, extreme heat, and vibration.
+The noise level in the work environment is usually moderate.Knowledge, Skills, and Abilities:

 If this is the first time you are applying using the online job application, you will need to create an account and select a Username and Password.
 After your account has been established, you can build your application which can be saved and used to apply for other City of Chico employment opportunities.Online applications are stored on a secure site.
 Only authorized employees and hiring authorities have access to the information submitted.
 It is the responsibility of the applicant to ensure applications are received by the City of Chico Human Resources Office.Degree, Licenses, Certifications and/or Equivalencies: Candidates must include copies of items listed as a minimum qualification; failure to provide required certificates by the close of the recruitment will result in candidate disqualification.